Find out about the different types of noise and how the law controls them.

 Construction noise comes from activities such as demolition, site preparation and building.
 Work practices and normal working hours control construction noise.
 Major infrastructure noise can come from large building projects such as freeways, tunnels and rail lines.

-Music noise from both indoor and outdoor venues must comply with noise limits.
+Music noise from both indoor and outdoor venues and outdoor entertainment events must comply with noise limits.
+Venue operators and event managers must take reasonable steps to manage their activities to minimise the risk of harm from noise.
 There are also rules restricting the operating hours and number of outdoor concerts held in a year.

-Noise from commercial, industrial and trade businesses must comply with noise limits.
+Noise from commercial, industrial and trade businesses must minimise the risk of harm to human health and the environment as a result of noise from their premises and comply with noise limits.
 Businesses must make sure that any noise from their activities or premises doesn’t unreasonably impact the local community.

 EPA has published a comprehensive guidance series for business and community.
 The series explores how the environment protection framework (laws and regulations) apply to noise.

 These guidelines explain the concept of unreasonable noise, including pathways for determining if noise is unreasonable, and how they work with the general environmental duty.
 It also includes case study examples of compliance, enforcement and resolution of noise pollution events.
 For information visit, Unreasonable noise guidelines.